FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 I wish I could give you an easy answer to how much water a garden needs, but ultimately, both how much and how often you should water raised garden beds depends on a number of factors unique to your setting and can even vary from day to day.

 One factor is how quickly water evaporates in your atmosphere.
-The evaporation rate varies from climate to climate.
 My garden in muggy Houston stayed moist way longer between waterings than my garden in Chicago, where the air was often dry.
 In drier climates, you may find that your topsoil is already dried out by noon, even if you just watered that morning or had some rain.
+Learn more about the different factors that could affect how often you'll need to water your garden.

 How Long to Water a Raised-Bed Garden with Drip Irrigation